fac/ruby-gem-setup-credentials-action/README.md

 ### token

-The token to use to authenticate with github packages.
+The token to be used for authenticating with GitHub packages.
 If you are pushing a gem to the same repo with a matching name, the default token is enough:

 ```yaml
 with: